noncomputable/AgentMaps/docs/DOCS.md

 Once we load our HTML document, the simulation should begin and we can watch our agents moving about the neighborhood.

-## Documentation<a name="documentation">
+## Documentation

 Documentation for all the necessary features for people who want to use AgentMaps is available at <https://noncomputable.github.io/AgentMaps/docs/index.html>.

 Documentation for people who want to contribute to AgentMaps or understand its internals is available here <https://noncomputable.github.io/AgentMaps/devdocs/index.html>.

-## Demos<a name="demos">
+## Demos

 You can find a slightly more substantial demonstration of AgentMaps live [here](https://noncomputable.github.io/AgentMaps/demos/epidemic/epidemic.html).
 You can find the corresponding code under /demos/epidemic/ in the gh-pages branch [here](https://github.com/noncomputable/AgentMaps/tree/gh-pages/demos/epidemic).

-# Feature Wishlist<a name="feature-wishlist">
+# Feature Wishlist

 I've been stuffed with other work, so it'd be really cool if anyone wants to come along and help make AgentMaps better and more useful.
 Here are some things I think would be great for AgentMaps to have.
 If you add them before I do, I'll credit your name next to them.

 * Sidewalks: streets and sidewalks should be divided and made into distinct places that agents can distinguish and navigate between.
-* Architectural Variety: buildings vary in size, dimension, and shape a lot--they're not all identical rectangles.
+* Architectural Variety: buildings vary in size, dimension, and shape a lot——they're not all identical rectangles.
 Users should be able to specify these customizations and AgentMaps should be able to generate and embed them appropriately.
   * For example, what if the GeoJSON the user provides contains a big park?
-The street parallel to it probably shouldn't be dotted with normal sized units--it should probably be one big unit itself!
+The street parallel to it probably shouldn't be dotted with normal sized units——it should probably be one big unit itself!
-* Urban Development: buildings, streets, and sidewalks change!
+* Urban Development: buildings, streets, and sidewalks change over time!
 Users should be able to easily specify these changes and AgentMaps should be able to incorporate them coherently.
 * Optimization:
   * Make utilities for running spatial computations on agents and buildings faster.
 Otherwise users may tend to default to naive implementations that hinder them from be able to do what they want to do.

-# Authors<a name="authors">
+# Authors

 * Andrew - Came up with AgentMaps.

-# Acknowledgements<a name="acknowledgements">
+# Acknowledgements

 I've only had a few extended conversations which involved me talking and thinking about this project outloud over the last few months, and those probably influenced how I went forward with it.
 The people I've had those discussions with are: